dluobo/ingex/player/README.txt

 INGEX PLAYER
 ------------

-The C code is in ingex_player directory.
-The CPP code is in IngexPlayer directory.
+The C code is in the ingex_player directory.
+The CPP code for the "local" ingex player (direct playback to screen and/or SDI cards) is in the IngexPlayer directory, and wraps the C code in a class called IngexPlayer.

-The CPP code wraps the C code in a class called IngexPlayer.
+The CPP code for the remote ingex player (controlled by HTTP requests over a network) is in the http_IngexPlayer directory and uses IngexPlayer.

-etc. etc.
+A CPP client class is in the client subdirectory.

+Classes to interface to a ShuttlePRO jog/shuttle controller are in the jogshuttle directory.

 Build requirements: